lpwgroup/respyte/README.md

 Project based on the
 [Computational Molecular Science Python Cookiecutter](https://github.com/molssi/cookiecutter-cms)
 =======
-# respyte
-implementation of open-source version of RESP method

 # Installation
 From a clean Miniconda installation, run the following: